radekrezac/snowflake-genertor/README.md

 ## Snowflake Generator

-Generates various scripts within Snowflake utilizing template table residing in ADMINISTRATION_SE.UTILS.SCRIPT_TEMPLATE and ADMINISTRATION.UTILS.SCRIPT_TEMPLATE_CUSTOM (allowing utilization of adjusted templates from SCRIPT_TEMPLATE - meant to be utilized in divisional Snowflake environments)
+Generates various scripts within Snowflake utilizing template table residing in ADMINISTRATION_UTILS.SCRIPT_TEMPLATE.

 The procedure can be used in different ways: